-2.12.1 The Architectural Review Board shall deem developments Signature Use based on location, type, and use.
+- 2.12.1 The Architectural Review Board shall deem developments Signature Use based on location, type, and use.
 Signature Use development locations have been generally identified in the 2016 Downtown Redevelopment Plan, but are in no ways limited or bound to those locations.

 - 2.12.2 Signature Use developments are encouraged to provide unique features and enhanced pedestrian amenities.
-Encouraged features and amenities may include, but are not limited to: - 1.
-Permanent outdoor seating areas - 2.
-Pedestrian amenity spaces - 3.
-Roof decks and/or gardens - 4.
-Enhanced lighting features - 5.
-Art - 6.
-Enhanced building entries - 2.12.3 Potential features which Signature Use developments differ from developments in the Downtown District may include, but are not limited to: - 1.
-Flexibility in materials selection for façades, but detailing and aesthetics of the structure match the character of Downtown. - Material accents may extend above the ground floor. - 3.
-Building use shall identify as a specialty use (i.e., brewery). - 4.
+Encouraged features and amenities may include, but are not limited to:

+- I. Permanent outdoor seating areas

+- 2. Pedestrian amenity spaces

+- 3. Roof decks and/or gardens

+- 4. Enhanced lighting features

+- 5. Art

+- 6. Enhanced building entries

+- 2.12.3 Potential features which Signature Use developments differ from developments in the Downtown District may include, but are not limited to:

+- I. Flexibility in color and materials selection for façades, but detailing and aesthetics of the structure match the character of Downtown. - 2.
+Material accents may extend above the ground floor. - 3.
+Building use shall identify as a specialty use (i.e., signature restaurant, cultural business, event space, brewpub). - 4.
 Provide direct views or access to public green spaces. - 5.
 Greater ground floor transparency for visual connections. - 6.
-Incorporate unique signage.
+Incorporate unique signage and branding elements.
+Logo and/or branding color accents for façades are encouraged.